Mac Miller Overdose

 Table of Contents

 Yet another artist has succumbed to the fury of fentanyl.
 Mac Miller, the 26-year old rapper from Pittsburgh, was found unresponsive in his room on September 26, 2018.
-Toxicology reports confirmed that the rapper died from a fatal combination of cocaine, fentanyl, and alcohol, ruled an accidental overdose.
-His death follows the recent overdose deaths of Prince, Tom Petty, and Lil Peep.
+Toxicology reports from Mac Millers autopsy confirmed that the rapper died from a fatal combination of cocaine, fentanyl, and alcohol, ruled an accidental overdose.
+Mac Miller’s cause of death from fentanyl follows the recent overdose deaths of Prince, Tom Petty, and Lil Peep.